OpenEnergyPlatform/oeo-extended/CONTRIBUTING.md

 ## Workflow of adding a concept

 1. Read the concept composition guideline above
+1. In Protégé change your "Specified IRI:" to "`http://openenergy-platform.org/ontology/oeo-extended/`"
-1. Commeit your concept with IRI, label, axioms, definition to the dev branch
+1. Commit your concept with IRI, label, axioms, definition to the dev branch
 1. When the `dev` branch is merged into `main`automatic checks are in place
    1. Check for dublicates in IRIs